csabimf/awm-git/README.md

 ## Installation

-1. Download the update site from the [latest release](https://github.com/csabimf/awm-git/releases/latest).
+1. Download the update site *awm_git.zip* from the [latest release](https://github.com/csabimf/awm-git/releases/latest).
 2. Install as any other Eclipse plug-in, using *Help* → *Install New Software...*